Alaska Airlines fleet: MD-80

+All-Boeing fleet

-Alaska also used eight Boeing 737–200 Combi/QCs to suit the unique needs of flying in the state of Alaska.
-These combi aircraft operated with a mixed load of passengers and freight on the main deck were valued for their ability to be rapidly reconfigured (hence the moniker QC or "Quick Change") to match the specific cargo and passenger loads for any given flight.
+Alaska used eight Boeing 737–200 Combi/QCs to suit the unique needs of flying milk runs in the state of Alaska.
+These combi aircraft operated with a mixed load of passengers and freight on the main deck.
+They were valued for their ability to be rapidly reconfigured, hence the moniker QC or "Quick Change", to match the cargo and passenger loads for any given flight.
 In the all-freight configuration, the 737-200 Combis carried up to six cargo containers, known as "igloos."
 The palletized floor allowed for passenger seating to range from 26 to 72 seats.
-The 737-200s were also gravel-kitted, which allowed them to be used at airports such as Red Dog, which formerly featured a gravel runway.
-Alaska replaced the 737-200s with six reconfigured 737-400s between 2006 and 2007.
-Five featured a mixed cargo/passenger Combi arrangement, and one was a freighter carrying only cargo.
+The 737-200s were gravel-kitted, which allowed them to be used at airports such as Red Dog, which formerly featured a gravel runway.
+The last 737-200 Combi was retired in 2007 and is now displayed at the Alaska Aviation Museum.

+Between 2006 and 2007, Alaska replaced the 737-200s with six reconfigured 737-400s.
+Five featured a mixed cargo/passenger Combi arrangement.
+One was a freighter carrying only cargo.
 Unlike the 737-200 Combi, the 737-400 Combis featured a fixed seating capacity of 72 seats.
-The last 737-200 Combi (short for combination) was retired in 2007 and is now displayed at the Alaska Aviation Museum.
 The 737-400 Combi aircraft were retired in October 2017.
-Alaska Airlines also retired their passenger 737-400s in March 2018, at the time it was the last major airline operating the 737 Classic.
+Alaska Airlines retired their passenger 737-400s in March 2018.
+At the time, it was the last major airline operating the 737 Classic.

-The current cargo fleet consists of three Boeing 737-700 freighter jets that were formerly passenger aircraft and converted to cargo aircraft over 19 months in 2016 and 2017 by Israel Aerospace Industries.
-By the end of 2023, Alaska Air Cargo plans to add an additional three 737-800 freighters to be converted by Boeing, from Alaska's existing fleet.
+The current cargo fleet consists of three Boeing 737-700 freighter jets, that were formerly passenger aircraft and converted to cargo aircraft in 2016 and 2017 by Israel Aerospace Industries.
+By the end of 2023, Alaska Air Cargo plans to add three 737-800 freighters to be converted by Boeing, from Alaska's existing fleet.
 Because the -800 can carry 40% more cargo than the -700, the aircraft will nearly double Alaska Air Cargo's available capacity.

 After Alaska merged with Virgin America on January 11, 2018, it took possession of its fleet of Airbus aircraft.
 Over time, the airline slowly removed the Airbus jets from its fleet.
 All ten Airbus A319 jets were taken out of service in mid-2020 due to insufficient demand and low-profit margins due to the COVID-19 pandemic.
-The fleet of 53 A320 jets was slowly removed from service as leases expired and new 737 were purchased, with the final jet going out of service on January 10, 2023.
-The airline's ten remaining Airbus A321neo jets are scheduled to be removed from service by the end of 2023.
+The fleet of 53 A320 jets was slowly removed from service as leases expired and new 737s were purchased, with the final jet going out of service in January 2023.
+The airline's ten remaining Airbus A321neo jets are scheduled to be removed from service by the end of 2023, as part of their fleet simplification plan to revert to an all-Boeing fleet.

-On January 24, 2021, Alaska Airlines took delivery of its first 737 MAX 9, registered N913AK.
+In January 2021, Alaska Airlines took delivery of its first 737 MAX 9, registered N913AK.

-On January 26, 2023, Alaska Horizon operated their last Dash 8-Q400 flight.
+In January 2023, Alaska Horizon operated their last Bombardier Q400 flight.

+In September 2023, Alaska Airlines operated their last Airbus A321neo flight under AS1126.
+This was the last Airbus flight for Alaska Airlines.

+In June 2024, Alaska began retirement of their Boeing 737-900 fleet, with the last retired in late 2025.

+Former fleet

+Alaska Airlines formerly operated the following aircraft: